guardian/editorial-production-metrics/README.md

 ## Config

-This project uses [Configuration Magic](https://github.com/guardian/configuration-magic) and the configuration is stored in the composer aws account in dynamoDB.
+This project uses [Configuration Magic](https://github.com/guardian/configuration-magic) and the configuration is stored in the composer AWS account in dynamoDB.

 ### Adding Config Parameters